-Personnel Today writes that “through 2021, HR will be asked to circle back to its roots and find ways to help improve the employee life experience”.
-This means looking beyond standardized benefits and exploring the company perks that will set your organization apart and truly benefit employees.
+Supporting employees means looking beyond standardized benefits and exploring the company perks that will set your organization apart and truly benefit employees.

 A company that trialled the four-day work week found that productivity went up by 20% and “staff reported a vast increase in overall wellbeing as a result”.
 Additionally, work-life balance scores “shot up from 54% to 78% whilst stress levels dropped to 38% from 45%”.

-Alternately, you can consider a 6-hour workday that spans Monday to Friday.
+Alternatively, you can consider a 6-hour workday that spans Monday to Friday.
 One team that tried out the 6-hour workday found that a shorter workday “forced the team to prioritize effectively, limit interruptions, and operate at a much more deliberate level for the first few hours of the day.
 The team maintained, and in some cases increased, its quantity and quality of work, with people reporting an improved mental state, and that they had more time for rest, family, friends, and other endeavours”.

 Having a wide variety of employee benefits and company perks available—such as pet insurance—is a great way to both attract and retain top talent.

 According to a survey, 45% of pet owners spend as much, or more, on their pet’s healthcare as their own, which can cost between $700 to $2000 per year for a healthy pet.
 And, having employer coverage is important to employees, with Forbes finding that "over 30% of 18–41-year-olds are most concerned with having pet insurance available as a benefit".

 According to the Employee Benefit Adviser, only 15% of companies offer pet insurance, and companies who do offer it might gain an edge when it comes to attracting and retaining top talent.
 Currently, 55% of all Canadians own a pet, with pet ownership on the rise.